replicatedhq/kurl.sh/src/markdown-pages/add-ons/kubernetes.md

 * 0.5% of the next 2 cores (up to 4 cores)
 * 0.25% of any cores above 4 cores

-For ephemeral storage, kURL reserves a static of 1Gi.
+For ephemeral storage, kURL reserves 1Gi.

-kURL is using the CPU and memory ranges from GKE cluster architecture (https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture#node_allocatable)
+kURL uses the CPU and memory ranges from [GKE cluster architecture](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture#node_allocatable).